sumanta-barman/immunerepertoire-analysis-ALEM/README.md

 <b>Data analysis:</b>
 <br>
 Raw sequencing data generated from Illumina MiSeq was de-multiplexed using Illumina's bcl2fastq software.
-Afterwards, MixCR tool was used to amalyze the data which includes alignment with the reference database.
+Afterwards, MixCR tool was used to pre-process the data which includes alignment with the reference database.
 The MiXCR processed data was further analyzed using various R and Python tools, along with custom scripts.

 </div>